-Walking challenges have been very popular with our supporters over the last year.
-You can set your challenge according to your ability – and perhaps your household can participate as a team!
+Walking challenges have always been very popular with our supporters.
+You can set your challenge according to your ability – and perhaps your household or colleagues can participate as a team!

-- Ashleigh set herself the target of running and walking a total of 100 Miles in May.
-By fitting her challenge around her job as a teacher, making local deliveries of work packs to her pupils helped Ashleigh to chalk up the miles, get fitter and fundraise over £1,300.
+- Ashleigh set herself the target of running and walking a total of 100 Miles.
+By fitting her challenge around her job as a teacher, making local deliveries of work packs to her pupils during lockdown helped Ashleigh to chalk up the miles, get fitter and fundraise over £1,300.

 ‘Around Your World in 80’ Challenge